tlucanti/Risc-V/README.md

 It can execute basic binary code compiled from RISC-V assembly language.
 Processor uses Harvard architecture, so instructions are stored in instruction memory and program data is stored in main memory

+### Memory
+Processor has builtin main memory (inside the processor itself).
+Memory size is 0.5 kiB or 512 bytes or 128 32-bit words.
+Memory size can be increased up to 2^32 32-bit words or 16 GiB Processor has no protection in memory so, it is possible to overwrite existing intructions in RAM.

+### General Interface
+processor has 2 input wires:
+ - 1 bit clock
+ - 1 bit negative reset signal

+### Compilation

+### Start
+After start (or reset) processor loads instsructions from constant memory to RAM and sets its program counter to 0 address and starts to execute instructions

+### Interrpts
+Processor supports multilevel software and hardware interruptions with control status regissters manipulations.
+Processor supports two types of interrupts:
+ - hardware interrupts (caused by external devices)
+ - software interrupts (caused by ecall/ebreak instruction) Interrupt bus has no synchronization or any arbiter

+### Control Status Registers
+Processor has control status registers to keep information about interrupts.
+Interrupts can be disabled using interrupt mask stored in `mie` register When interrupt occurs its cause is written to CSR mcause register After interrupt program counter is set to value inside `mtvec` register added to cause of interrupt (`mcause` register value).
+Current program counter is saved to `mepc` register.
+Current context is saved on stack.
+Stack pointer is placed in `mscratch` register.
+Registers `mie`, `mtvec`, `mscratch` are should be set by user after processor started.

+### External devices
+Repository has a few builtin external devices
+ - Flash memory with same interface as builtin memory.
+Flash memory size is 8 32-bit words or 256 bytes.
+   Flash memory size can be increased up to 2^32 bytes or 2 GiB
+ - Keyboard implementation with 256 keys and interrupt support for pressed buttons
+ - Interrupt controller as external module

+### Memory interface
+Processor communicates with builtin main memory using control 3 bit bus and thee 32 bit data/address busses.
+Control bus has 5 states to select width and signedness of word in memory:
+ - 0b000 - signed 8 bit
+ - 0b001 - signed 16 bit
+ - 0b010 - 32 bit value
+ - 0b100 - unsigned 8 bit
+ - 0b101 - unsigned 16 bit
+Every access to memory is completed in one clock (as well as any other instruction)

 ### Supported instructions
 | Instr | Type | Opcode  | funct3 | funct7 | Explain                                | Comment |
 | ----- |:----:|:-------:|:------:|:------:| -------------------------------------- | ------- |